stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/customresources.md

 * `hibernation` can be used to create a schedule during which the namespaces belonging to the tenant will be put to sleep.
 The values of the `sleepSchedule` and `wakeSchedule` fields must be a string in a cron format.

-* `namespaceLabels` can be used to distribute common labels among tenant namespaces.

-* `namespaceAnnotations` can be used to distribute annotations among tenant namespaces.
-  * `common` distributes annotations among all tenant namespaces
-  * `specific` distributes given `annotations` among given tenant `namespaces`

 * Tenant will have an option to create *sandbox namespaces* for owners and editors, when `sandbox` is set to *true*.
   * Sandbox will follow the following naming convention **{TenantName}**-**{UserName}**-*sandbox*.
   * In case of groups, the sandbox namespaces will be created for each member of the group.